HoangMy-Rudeus/PetroAssignment/task-1/task-1.md

 ## Code quality issues

-Because this code is written in Vanilla JavaScript, so the allImportData maybe has the script tag, we should sanitize the input data before processing it to prevent XSS attacks.
+Because this code is written in Vanilla JavaScript, so the allImportData might contain the script tag, we should sanitize the input data before processing it to prevent XSS attacks.
 But in this case, we assume that the input data is safe and does not contain any malicious scripts.

 ### 1. Unused Parameter